 The following positions are available on a rotating basis for NWACC AFA students: genre editors, assistant genre editors, graphic designers, social media marketers, photographers, artists and readers.

-Our goal as a club is to share and workshop our writing and to appreciate writing we love.
-Whether you want to develop your craft and work on writing for publication or just want to share and hear cool pieces of writing, this club is for you.
+Our goal as a club is to share and workshop our writing and to appreciate writing that we love.
+Whether you want to develop your craft and work on writing for a publication or just want to share and hear inspiring pieces of writing, this club is for you.